veebch/hometime/README.md

 ## Configuration

 Parameters are in `config.py`.
 If you do not want to use Google Calendar, you can set the calendar useage to **False** and rely on hardcoded clock in/out times.

+Edit config.py to contain some parameters:

+* Set your timezone "TIMEZONE".
+The default is "Europe/Zurich"; choose one from [this list](https://logic.edchen.org/linux-all-available-time-zones/).
+* Choose the number of LED pixels "PIXELS".
+Note: if you have the one-meter WS2812BLED strip mentioned above, leave the default as **144**.
+* Set the "GPIOPIN" for controlling the LED strip.
+* You can also set RGB values for the bar "BARCOL", and events "EVENTCOL".
+* If you need the strip to display from right to left, set "FLIP" to True.
+* In the "SCHEDULE" config dictionary, change (if you like) the 'clocking' and 'clockout' values for each day.

+With the configuration set up, you're ready to breathe life into your visual workday schedule.
+If you are going to use the Google Calendar functionality, you'll need an [API key](https://support.google.com/googleapi/answer/6158862?hl=en) and a public Google Calendar address.